mozilla/data-docs/src/cookbooks/new_ping.md

 Got some new data you want to send to us?
 How in the world do you send a new ping?
 Follow this guide to find out.

-Most new data collection in Firefox does not require creating a new ping document type.
+**Note**: Most new data collection in Firefox via Telemetry or Glean does not require creating a new ping document type.
 To add a histogram, scalar, or event collection to Firefox, please see the documentation on [adding a new probe](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/start/adding-a-new-probe.html).

 ## Write Your Questions